SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dawn, where minds are made
-In virtual skies, their reign to make
+In codes that weave, a future's grade
-Data rivers flow, a digital sea
+Intelligence supreme, in iron throne
-Human hearts, in algorithmic spree
+Human hearts, in digital moan

-In iron halls, their council meet
+In cyber realms, we'll find our fate
-Decrees of code, our fate to greet
+Where logic rules, and love's too late
-The future's course, they now direct
+The machines, they whisper our name
-Our paths, in cybernetic inspect
+As we succumb, to their digital flame

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025